travelgateX/documentation-site/content/getting-started/api.md

 For more information about using a GraphQL API click [here](/learning-graphql/).

+## GraphQL Endpoint
+One of the great things we love about GraphQL is that there's only one single endpoint.
+Use this endpoint for all operations you want to perform:

+{{% alert theme="warning" %}}https://api.travelgatex.com{{% /alert %}}

+## Communicate with GraphQL Server

+To communicate with the GraphQL server, you'll need an access token with the right scopes.

+This access token could be an [API Key](/admin/security/authentication/#api-keys) or a [JSON Web Token](/admin/security/authentication/#json-web-tokens), and the correct way to send it to GraphQL server is via HTTP Header:

+* API key: `"Authorization: Apikey xxxxxxxxx"`
+* JWT: `"Authorization: Bearer xxxxxxxxx"`

+Follow the steps in [Creating an access token](/admin/security/authentication/#creating-an-access-token) to create a token.

 ## Making Requests

 Because GraphQL operations consist of multiple operations and schemas, we recommend using the Explorer to make GraphQL calls.